struktured/bs-holochain/README.md

    as the callback would require).

-   The return moduled is an [Entry.S] signature, giving the developer specialized commit, update, and get functions over for the MyData entry.
+   The return moduled is an [Entry.S] signature, giving the developer specialized commit, update, and get functions over the MyData entry.
 *)
 module MyDataEntry = Builder.Entry0(MyData)(Validate.Accept_all(MyData))